RushiBg/news-credibility-model/README.md

 import nltk
 nltk.download('stopwords')
 🚀 Run the Project
-Clone the repository and run the main script:
+Clone the repo and run the script:

 bash
 Copy